TromboneScott/Oscars/README.txt

 - Start oscars.bat or oscars.sh over again if any changes were made

 On the Responses tab of the Google Form turn off the Accepting Responses option.

+-- After contest is over

+Add the winner to history/index.html
+1. Update the TBD row for this year for the winner
+2. Copy the file to the Oscars site
+3. Commit and push changes to Git

 ====